Stish/iOS/iOS_Game_003/README.md

 - Enemies?
 - Add new game features to tutorial
 - Different ship sprites
-- More shields
 - Horizontal movement
+- New commander skin

+ver 0.42
 - More bombs
 - Weapon disruptor
-- New commander skin
+- Bonuses of achievements added: 5, 3

 ver 0.41
 - New game menu for selecting ship sprites